Amitc146/Note-Keeper/README.md

 An app to save and retrieve notes by dates.

 ## Usage
-- Compile *.java on your Java environment.
+- Compile *.java on your JAVA environment.
 - Run 'Main' class.